Degree Program Areas

 Valencia offers more than 80 short-term certificate programs that provide career-specific skills.
 Please note that F-1 students cannot enroll in a certificate program alone.
 A certificate can only be earned in conjunction with a degree program.

 Seneff Honors College provides a challenging and in-depth course of study for high-acheiving students.
 Choose from four study tracks: Undergraduate Research, Leadership, Global Studies and Interdisciplinary Studies.
 Honors students can benefit from smaller class sizes, early course registration, study abroad opportunities, recognition at graduation and the opportunity to transfer to the Burnett Honors College at the University of Central Florida.
 You must first be admitted to Valencia College before applying to the Honors program.

 Intensive English Program

 Students interested in a degree at Valencia who need to improve their English can start with the Intensive English Program and then transfer into a Valencia degree program.

 Designed for teens ages 12 through 15, the English as a Second Language for Teens program focuses on English proficiency and American culture in a challenging yet fun environment.

-International students are not eligible for admission into Valencia’s Accelerated Nursing, Allied Health Technical Certificate Programs, or the Allied Health Bachelor degree programs.
+International students are not eligible for admission into Valencia’s Accelerated Nursing, Allied Health Technical Certificate Programs, concurrent nursing program, or the Allied Health Bachelor degree programs.
 Other excluded programs include the A.S. degree in Fire Science Technology and the Public Safety certificate programs.